You will pay your normal tuition/fees to your home campus.

 Helpful Information - PhilaU offers more than 60 areas of study, taught with a unique interdisciplinary approach called Nexus Learning.
 Nexus Learning encourages collaboration between local and national companies, non-profits and government organizations to give students hands-on, real life experience.

 1) Architecture (5-year B.Arch) - Students must come from accredited programs.
-Portfolio review required.
-2) Engineering - Students must come from accredited programs.
-3) Fashion Design - Portfolio review required.
-4) Industrial Design - Portfolio review may be required.
+Portfolio review required in advance 2) Engineering - Students must come from accredited programs.
+3) Fashion Design - Portfolio review required in advance.
+4) Industrial Design - Portfolio review may be required in advance.
 5) Interior Design - Students must come from accredited programs.
-Portfolio review required.
+Portfolio review required in advance.
 6) Landscape Architecture - Students must come from accredited programs.
-Portfolio review required.Notable Academic Programs
+Portfolio review required in advance.
+7) Graphic Design.
+Portfolio Review require in advance.Notable Academic Programs

 Unique Academic Programs